Gayle King: Personal life

 King has been a close friend of Oprah Winfrey since 1976.
 In a 2010 interview with Barbara Walters, Winfrey said of King, "She is the mother I never had; she is the sister everybody would want; she is the friend everybody deserves; I don't know a better person".

 From 1982 to 1993, King was married to William Bumpus, an attorney and an assistant attorney general in Connecticut.
 They share a daughter, Kirby, and a son, William Bumpus Jr.

 Space tourism

-On February 27, 2025, it was announced that King would be one of the passengers on Blue Origin's eleventh flight to space under the New Shepard program, along with Katy Perry, Amanda Nguyen, Aisha Bowe, Kerianne Flynn and fellow journalist Lauren Sánchez.
+On February 27, 2025, it was announced that King would be one of the passengers on Blue Origin's eleventh flight to space under the New Shepard program, along with Katy Perry, Amanda Nguyen, Aisha Bowe, Kerianne Flynn and Lauren Sánchez.
 The Blue Origin NS-31 launch took place on April 14, 2025.
 This flight made King and Sánchez the first female journalists to fly to space as well as part of the first flight in which everyone onboard was female since Valentina Tereshkova's solo 1963 flight on Vostok 6.